soraxas/firmware/README.md

     $setSplitCompositeKeystroke 1
     $setKeystrokeDelay 10

-Postponed secondary role switch.
-This modification prevents secondary role hiccups on alphabetic keys.
+Secondary role (i.e., a role which becomes active if another key is pressed with this key) can be implemented in two variants: regular and postponed.

+  - Regular version can be implemented for instance as `$holdLayer mouse; ifNotInterrupted pressKey enter` - it always triggers secondary role, and once the key is released it either triggers primary role or not.
+  - Postponed version postpones all other keypresses until it can distinguish between primary and secondary role.
+This is handy for alphabetic keys, because regular version would trigger on overlaps of alphabetic keys when writing regular textx.
+The postponed version can be used either via `ifPrimary` and `ifSecondary` conditions, or via a `resolveSecondary`.

+Postponed secondary role switch - simple version using `ifPrimary`.

+    $ifPrimary final holdKey a
+    $holdLayer mouse

+Postponed secondary role switch - `resolveSeccondary` is a bit more flexible and less user-friendly version of the `ifPrimary`/`ifSecondary` command.
 The `resolveSecondary` will listen for some time and once it decides whether the current situation fits primary or secondary action, it will issue goTo to the "second" line (line 1 since we index from 0) or the last line (line 3).
 Actions are indexed from 0.
-Any keys pressed during resolution are postponed until the first command after the jump is performed.

     $resolveSecondary 350 1 3
     $write f